-We value your prayers and continued support.
+We look forward to welcoming you to our Centre sometime in the near future.
 If we can help you in anyway please feel free to contact us by phoning 09 625 6651 or emailing firstname.lastname@example.org Thanks

-P. S. If you would like to contribute towards the cost of all the building changes please contact Fr Anthoni Selvaraj or Br Philip Jeffares at: email@example.com and one of them will respond to you.
+P. S. We also value your prayerful support.
+If you would like to contribute towards the cost of all the building changes please contact Fr Anthoni Selvaraj or Br Philip Jeffares at: email@example.com and one of them will respond to you.
 Thanks